Despite being a natural part of our ecosystem, Australian weeds can cause significant damage when left unchecked.

 Type: broadleaf perennial herb

 Dandelions are recognisable by their bright yellow flowers and fluffy seed heads.
-They have deep taproots and can be challenging to eradicate.
+They have deep taproots and are difficult to eradicate.

 Control tips: Hand-digging is effective for small patches, but dandelions have deep taproots, making complete removal challenging.
 Older plants can regrow from missed root fragments.
-Herbicides formulated for dandelion control or a broad lead fertiliser can be used as a last resort.
+Herbicides formulated for dandelion control or a broad-leaf fertiliser can be used as a last resort.

 6. Paspalum (Paspalum spp.)